anyaevostinar/anyaevostinar.github.io/classes/208-s24/hw1.md

 Starter code: [select-column-package.tar](select-column-package.tar)

-Upload solutions via Gradescope as: `select-column.tar`
+Upload solutions via Gradescope as: `select-column.c`

 ## Goals
 * Get started with some of the fundamentals of C programming